Jessicavazm/JessicaVaz_T2A1-A/README.md

 Data manipulation can also be performed through HTTP requests via an API that connects the database to endpoints (routes).
 POST and PATCH endpoints may include validation requirements to ensure that only appropriate data is submitted.
 They can also enforce authorization checks to ensure that only authorized users can perform certain operations.
 For instance, in the TRELLO API, only the card owner or an admin user is permitted to perform operations on cards.
 Bellow is the most common manipulation methods from endpoints.

+#### GET request
-GET request: Equivalent to the 'SELECT' method.
+Equivalent to the 'SELECT' method.
 In the TRELLO API, this request retrieves and displays users, cards, or comments.
 Parameters can be used to retrieve specific information.

+#### POST request
-POST request: Equivalent to the 'INSERT' method, it adds new information on database.
+Equivalent to the 'INSERT' method, it adds new information on database.
 In the TRELLO API, this request is responsible for user's registration and authentication, also creates new cards and comments.

+#### PUT/PATCH request
-PUT/PATCH request: Equivalent to the 'UPDATE' method, it updates existing data in the database.
+Equivalent to the 'UPDATE' method, it updates existing data in the database.
 In the TRELLO API, this request is responsible for updating existing data on Users, Cards and Comments.
 Generally, 'PATCH' is more used since it only updates a partial part of the data, while the 'PUT' methods updates the data as a whole.

+#### DELETE request
-DELETE request: Equivalent to the 'DELETE' method, it deletes a specific item based on the given parameter.
+Equivalent to the 'DELETE' method, it deletes a specific item based on the given parameter.
 In the TRELLO API, this request is responsible for deleting users, cards or comments.

 #### POST method example from API TRELLO.
 This method allows an authenticated user to create a new card.
 It retrieves the information from the request body and uses the 'POST' method to create a new card instance.
-The card schema is used to serialize the data, and the new card is then displayed to the user.
+The card schema is used to deserialize/ serialize the data from JSON into Python's understandable data and vice versa, and then the new card will be displayed to the user.

     # /cards - POST - create a new card, requires token